-Celebrating 60 years of the department and renovations of the Robotics Lab into a state of the art computer lab.
-The ISE department continues to provide high quality academic instruction in industrial engineering through research, technology and credited faculty.
+ISE celebrates 60 years of the department and the renovation of the Robotics Lab into a state-of-the-art computer lab.
+The ISE department continues to provide high quality academic instruction in industrial engineering through research, technology and accredited faculty.

-- IE alums Daniel Smith, '71 was named President and Dennis E. Singleton, III, '66 was named the co-vice chair of the Lehigh University Board of Trustees in September 2007.
+- September 2007: IE alums Daniel Smith, '71 was named President and Dennis E. Singleton, III, '66 was named the Co-Vice Chair of the Lehigh University Board of Trustees.

-- Joseph C. Hartman becomes department chair in 2005 The Computational Optimization Research Lab at Lehigh (COR@L) was founded in September 2004.
+- September 2004: the Computational Optimization Research Lab at Lehigh (COR@L) was founded.

-- Information and Systems Engineering established as a new degree program in Fall 2002.
+- August 2002: Information and Systems Engineering established as a new degree program.

-- The Center for Value Chain Research (CVCR) was established in December 2002.
+- December 2002: the Center for Value Chain Research (CVCR) was established.

-- The Industrial Engineering Department's name was changed to Industrial & Manufacturing Systems Engineering, in 1994 to encompass the new programs that were being added.
+- 1994: The Industrial Engineering Department's name was changed to Industrial & Manufacturing Systems Engineering to encompass the new programs that were being added.

-- Implementation of long-distance satellite-based degree program, M.S. in Quality Engineering
+- Long-distance satellite-based degree program and the M.S. degree in Quality Engineering were established.

-- Department name changes from Industrial Engineering to Industrial and Manufacturing Systems Engineering (1994)
+- The department's name was changed from Industrial Engineering to Industrial and Manufacturing Systems Engineering.

-- Computer technology drives changes in curriculum, with courses in CAD/CAM, robotics and automation, and computer information systems a vital part of the program
+- Computer technology drives changes in curriculum, with courses in CAD/CAM, robotics and automation, and computer information systems becoming a vital part of the program.

 - Curriculum further expanded to include computer integration technology, artificial intelligence, expert systems, and neural network methods.